 White Swan is a tiny town located in the state of Washington.
 With a population of 789 people and just one neighborhood, White Swan is the 281st largest community in Washington.

-White Swan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, White Swan is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, White Swan is a town of service providers, sales and office workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in White Swan who work in sales jobs (27.22%), farm management occupations (18.34%), and maintenance occupations (13.02%).

 One of the benefits of White Swan is that there is very little traffic.
 The average commute to work is 17.94 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-As is often the case in a small town, White Swan doesn't have a public transportation system that people use for their commute.
+White Swan is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in White Swan in 2022 was $14,175, which is low income relative to Washington and the nation.
 This equates to an annual income of $56,700 for a family of four.
 However, White Swan contains both very wealthy and poor people as well.
 White Swan also has one of the higher rates of people living in poverty in the nation, with 38.13% of its population below the federal poverty line.